-The format is pretty informal - RVA provides the tea and coffee, and feel free to bring your sandwich and eat with us if it helps your day along.
+The format is pretty informal RVA provides the tea and coffee.
+Feel free to bring your sandwich and eat with us if it helps your day along.
 You don’t need to stay for the whole event – we know everyone’s busy.

 As part of Mental Health Awareness Week (13 to 19 May 2019) Green Health Thames Valley is delighted to invite you to an open morning on Thursday 16 May.